 Head to App Settings and find the table where you'd like to apply the permission.
-Click 'Enable permissions' and then you can add a new rule, or edit the existing one by clicking the pencil icon.
+Click Add new permission to add a new rule, or edit the existing one by clicking the pencil icon.

-Tip: name your rule something that clearly reflects what the rule's for.
+Name your rule something that clearly reflects what the rule is for.

-Follow the instructions to set up your permission rule (and if you get stuck we have a detailed walk-through on this element here).
+Follow the instructions to set up your permission rule (if you get stuck we have a detailed walk-through on this element here).

 Stacker is built with lots of flexibility, giving you lots of control over how your app looks.

-Stacker allows us to edit the way our data is presented on two distinct levels: the first of these is the list view.
-A list view has all of the records from a particular table in Airtable.
+Stacker allows us to edit the way our data is presented on two distinct levels: the first of these is the List layout.
+A List layout has all of the records from a particular table from your data source.

-You can also add headers and add filers for your records.
-Anywhere you can see a pencil icon, you can make edits and adjustments.
+You can also add headers and add filters for your records.

-The second level on which Stacker allows you to edit your layout is a record detail page.
+The second level on which Stacker allows you to edit your layout is a Detail layout.
 To take the example of a customer's My Profile page - this makes most sense to display using the 'One Record Only' option, as each user will only be able to see their own record page.

-Action buttons can also be added onto containers.
-While editing your Record Detail page, select a section and navigate to 'Actions' in your Edit bar.
+Action buttons can also be added to containers.
+While editing your Detail layout, select a section and navigate to 'Actions' in your Edit bar.